KylePressley/KylePressley/README.md

 My name is Kyle Pressley.
 I am passionate about developing automated and AI solutions to help people

+main areas of focus include investing, budgeting, and tax planning.

 <!--
 **KylePressley/KylePressley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.